strvcom/code-quality-tools/packages/eslint-config-node/readme.md

 Use this ruleset in conjunction with any of the above version-specific rulesets.
 Provides additional insights into potential inconsistencies in the project.

 > For new projects, it is recommended to enable this ruleset.
 For existing projects, it is only recommended for the brave.

+## Coding styles

+### `@strv/eslint-config-node/style`

+This ruleset includes rules which deal with how the code looks like and not how it works.
+It helps keeping the code clean and consistent. 🎨